andreighita/MAPIRecipientsTableSample/README.md

 # MAPIRecipientsTableSample
 A code sample that illustrates how to access and update the recipients collection on Outlook items.
+The sample prompts for the profile to logon to.

 # Warning
 Please do not run the exe on production mailboxes as it will result in chages to the recipients table.